There’s nothing worse than spending your money. And then realizing your drive is not compatible with your Mac.

 Click to start the software up.

-Look to the left hand side of your Disk Utility pop up window.
+Look to the left hand side of your pop up window.

-On that side of the screen you’ll see a list.
-Your internal drive at the top.
-And your external drive underneath.
+On that side of the screen, you’ll see a list.
+Your Mac’s internal drive is at the top.
+And you’ll see your external drive underneath.

-Right under the ‘External” heading is where you’ll find your external hard drive.
+Right under the ‘External” heading is where you’ll find your drive.

-Click to choose your new external hard drive under the external heading.
+Click on your new external hard drive under the external heading.

 The red arrow in the picture above shows you where.